Want to go from a skinny guy to building muscle quickly? I got you.

 I spent the next six years training in a gym, reading every muscle and fitness magazine I could find, drinking protein shakes religiously…and had about 3 pounds of muscle gain to show for it.

 I just assumed “I’m one of those people who can’t gain weight.”

 It turns out, I was doing it all wrong.

 Although I thought I had known it all (I had been training for 6 years in a gym!
-I read the muscle mags!), I still took the free sessions for the hell of it.
+I read the muscle mags!
+I was in good shape already!), I still took the free sessions for the hell of it.

-The trainer drastically simplified my workout and doubled the amount of food I was eating.
+The trainer drastically simplified my workout and DOUBLED the amount of food I was eating.